DurraniHakim27/ElectrolyzerAnalysis/README.md

 # Electrolyzer Performance Analysis Project

-This repository contains **Python code and data analysis tools** for evaluating the performance of a water electrolyzer.
+This repository contains **Python code and data analysis tools** for evaluating the performance of a Proton Exchange Membrane (PEM) electrolyzer.
 The project uses experimental data (from Excel spreadsheets) to calculate key performance metrics, generate plots, and fit electrochemical models.

 ---